dineshbabu/ToDoListApp/ReadMe.md

 # To do app

-This app lets you create ToDo list, prioritise, sort, filter the ToDo items
+This app lets you create ToDo list, prioritise, sort and filter the ToDo items

 ## Technologies used